sfgarza/network-capture-mcp/scripts/README.md

 # Development Scripts

-This directory contains development and validation scripts for the netcap-mcp project.
+This directory contains development and validation scripts for the network-capture-mcp project.

 ## 🧪 Available Scripts